qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   with another layer (e.g., you can use a hillshade to texture another layer).
 * **Dodge**: Dodge will brighten and saturate underlying pixels based on the lightness of the top pixel.
 So, brighter top pixels cause the saturation and brightness of the underlying pixels to increase.
-This works best if the top pixels aren`t too bright; otherwise the effect is too extreme.
+This works best if the top pixels aren't too bright; otherwise the effect is too extreme.
 * **Addition**: This blend mode simply adds pixel values of one layer with the other.
   In case of values above one (in the case of RGB), white is displayed.